Published on May 9th, 2012 | by Tina Casey0

 The idea of using an electron gas dates all the way back to 2006, so given the pace of research in both the Berkeley and Notre Dame cases a practical graphene/terahertz device is far from bouncing out of the laboratory door and onto retail shelves.

-Aside from challenges within the research itself, the commercialization of graphene devices depends on the development of cost effective methods for fabricating mass quantities of graphene, and sticky tape will only get you so far.
+development of cost effective methods for fabricating mass quantities of graphene, and sticky tape will only get you so far.
 At this point there have been some promising developments, but the goal has proved elusive.

 Not to worry, though – the Navy is all over that one, too.
 Through a separate ONR-funded program, researchers at Rice University are developing a simple, one-step process for creating nanoscale graphene discs.